-- Ar-15 lower receiver vise block – This goes into your lower receiver magwell and will hold the lower receiver securely in place when in the bench vise.
+- Ar-15 lower receiver vise block – This goes into your lower receiver’s magwell and will hold the lower receiver securely in place when in the bench vise.

 - Roll pin holders – These hold the roll pin when you start tapping the roll pin into place.
-I found these to almost like having an extra hand and I highly recommend them.
+It’s almost like having an extra hand to help with the build; I highly recommend them.

 - Small brass hammer – It is not always best to have a large hammer or mallet.
-You will want to be accurate when pounding roll pins into place and the brass is non-marring to the lower receiver if you should slip.
+You will want to be accurate when pounding roll pins into place, and the brass is non-marring to the aluminum lower receiver, should you accidentally miss.

 - Razor blade – This will be used specifically when installing the pivot pin detent.
 That reminds me, try and pick up some extra detents because you will more than likely rocket a few into oblivion to never be found again.